Ethos & Values

 - Tolerance of those of different faiths and beliefs

-The principle of democracy is consistently being reinforced at Westgate Hill, with democracy processes being used for important decisions within the school community, for instance, elections being held for school council positions and playground buddies.
+The principle of democracy is consistently being reinforced at Westgate Hill, with democratic processes being used for important decisions within the school community.
+For example, we hold elections for school council positions and playground buddies.
 The principle of democracy is also explored in the History and Religious Education curriculum as well as in PSHE and school assemblies.

 The Rule of Law

-Each year a group of Year 5 pupils are selected to stand on our Mini Police, an initiative undertaken in partnership with Northumbria Police.
-These children have the chance to work with their local police and learn about a host of topics to help keep them and their friends safe.
-Our Mini Police attend various local events alongside officers from Northumbria Police such as the Great North Run.
+Each year, a group of Year 5 pupils are selected to stand on our Mini Police, an initiative undertaken in partnership with Northumbria Police.
+These children have the chance to work with their local police and learn about a host of topics to help keep themselves and their friends safe.
+Our Mini Police attend various local events such as the Great North Run, alongside officers from Northumbria Police.

 At Westgate Hill, students are actively encouraged to make independent choices, with the knowledge that they are in a safe, secure and supportive environment.
 Staff at Westgate Hill educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.